-More so, the unpredictability, mentioned before, forces investors to make decisions under uncertain market conditions.
-In uncertain conditions, rationales market-players will tend to base their decisions on the expected risk or value such decision entails.
-To do so, they must understand the probability of such risk or value to materialize.
-But this is not the usual risk nor uncertainty investors are normally facing.
-The problem is that in crisis times markets do not act by normal patterns, thus such calculations tend to have little to no value for investors.
-Investors are unable to tell the magnitude of the crisis, its ending point, and the resources needed for recuperation.
-Such conditions will make it impossible for investors to conclude such probabilities.
-That means that they have no relevant tool for assessing whether, and to what extent, the crisis will affect a specific investment or issuer.
-In other words, abnormal market conditions prevent investors from the ability to calculate the risk they are facing, forcing investors to gamble their money.
-In the absence of an ability to calculate the probability of such risk to occur, investors might turn to a simpler probability-based decision-making process, basing their decision on general considerations, such as the overall effect of the crisis on issuers, in general, without inspection of the specific issuer.
-Investors might assume that in general, due to market conditions, the possibility of default after a downgrade is greater than the possibility for recuperation.
-A probability analysis such as this might create an incentive to be the first to "pull" the trigger and dodge a potential collapse.
+In addition, as already mentioned, the unpredictability forces investors to make decisions under uncertain market conditions.
+In uncertain conditions, rational market players will tend to base their decisions on the anticipated risk or value such decision involves.
+To do so, they must understand the probability of such risk or value materializing.
+But in times of crisis, the risk or uncertainty is not what investors are accustomed to facing.
+Because markets do not act according to normal patterns during times of crisis, such calculations tend to have little to no value for investors.
+Investors are unable to determine the magnitude of the crisis, its duration, and the resources needed for recovery.
+These conditions mean that investors have no relevant tools for assessing whether, and to what extent, the crisis will affect a specific investment or issuer.
+Thus, abnormal market conditions prevent investors from being able to calculate the risk they are facing, thereby forcing investors to essentially gamble their money.
+In the absence of the ability to calculate the probability of a risk occurring, investors might turn to a simpler probability-based decision-making process, basing their decisions on general considerations, such as the overall effect of the crisis on issuers, without inspecting the specific issuer.
+Investors might assume that, in general, due to market conditions, the possibility of a default after a downgrade is greater than the possibility of recovery.
+A probability analysis such as this might create an incentive to be the first to pull the trigger and dodge a potential collapse.

-Furthermore, an important notion should be noted for the point in time where investors are weighing the decision to activate the trigger.
-If at first, ratings are used as a consideration before entering an investment, an activation is considered at the post-investment stage.
-This notion has important implications in markets under crisis.
-A downgrade in the post-investment stage opens an escape door, right at the time when the entire market seems to collapse.
-Investors then need to assess whether to act upon such downgrade, or not.
-At such point in time, investors are asked to conclude whether the credit rating agencies' information reflects a real danger for their investment, or should they rely on the issuers signaling that implies differently.
-While in the pre-investment stage investors used ratings as a tool helping them reassure their optimistic views about their ability to GAIN profits, now they are being used as an indication for their chances to LOSE their investment, which might lead them towards irrational decisions as part of more risk-averse approach.
+Furthermore, an important factor should be borne in mind about the point in time when investors are weighing the decision to activate the trigger.
+If, at first, ratings are used as a consideration before entering into an investment, an activation is considered at the post-investment stage.
+This factor has important implications in markets during crises.
+A downgrade in the post-investment stage during a crisis opens an escape door, just at that point when the entire market seems about to collapse.
+Investors then need to assess whether or not to act upon the downgrade.
+At such a point in time, investors are asked to determine whether the credit rating agencies’ information reflects a real danger for their investment, or whether they can rely on the issuers’ signaling that implies otherwise.
+While in the pre-investment stage investors use ratings as a tool to help them insure their optimism about gaining from the investment profits, now they are using ratings to indicate their chances of losing their investment, which might result in their making more irrational decisions due to a more risk-averse approach.